dabear/iphoneipa-resign/README.md

+# This software is considered old and obsolete and is made read-only

 # Experimental software
 This software is experimental and not at all complete!
 It works for simple .ipa's.
 It works for resigning iosxdripreader.
 I can't make guarantees on other .ipas.
 Both the command line version and the gui requires Mac OS.
 # iphoneipa-resign